lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 2. Spiral Order's beliefs of that dragons being extinct are proven to be false by greater reality of Cradle beyond game's scope.

   The primaty argumenr in favour of this interpreation is still found in the description of a [dragon scale](https://wiki.spiralknights.com/Dragon_Scale): `An armored scale from what was thought to be an extinct creature`.

+  The animalistic imagery is also prevalent for [Padded Armor](https://wiki.spiralknights.com/Padded_Armor) alchemy tree, as grizzly, firefly, snakebite, or falcon.

 The scales are used in military, of high ranking armors.
 Considering the ongoing war with Morai, source of such material would possess a strategic value.